-Physicians and researchers at Cincinnati Children’s participate in numerous clinical research projects in hopes of improving the prognosis and quality of life for patients with brain and spinal tumors.
+Physicians and researchers at Cincinnati Children’s participate in numerous clinical research projects in hopes of improving the prognosis and quality of life for patients with brain tumors.

 Some studies are sponsored by Cincinnati Children’s, and many others are offered at our site through national institutions such as the Children’s Oncology Group, Pediatric Brain Research Consortium, Neurofibromatosis Clinical Consortium and the National Cancer Institute’s Pediatric Phase I Consortium.
 Participation in these groups provides patients with early access to the latest anticancer drug development clinical research studies, some of them pioneered at Cincinnati Children’s.
 Many of our physicians serve in leadership roles for these research organizations, further strengthening our connection to the latest advances in clinical research and care.